chengwang88/DAND-P6/README.md

 ### Version 4

 > Based on the first feedback, I added the hourly cancellation information in tooltips in figure 2.
 I also add a colorbar in figure 2.
 In figure 4, tooltips are also added.
+Update the title in figure 3 and 4 based on the feedback 2.

+### Final Version

+> Final version is version 4.

 ## Feedbacks